 Canine influenza viruses (CIV H3N8 and CIV H3N2) cause a respiratory infection in dogs that is often referred to as 'Canine Flu'.
 Canine influenza virus (CIV) is one of the causes of CIRDC (Canine Infectious Disease Complex) - also called 'Canine Cough' or 'Kennel Cough'.
 Two different canine influenza viruses have been isolated in the US:- CIV H3N2 - CIV H3N8 CIV H3N2 just recently emerged in the Chicago outbreak of 2015.
 This virus is of avian origin and not related to the earlier CIV H3N8 virus, which is of equine origin.
 Therefore, dogs at risk should be vaccinated against both viruses.

 Merck Animal Health offers vaccines against both strains of canine influenza virus.
 Just recently Nobivac Canine Flu Bivalent has been launched.
-The vaccine aids in the control of Canine Influenza caused by both strains H3N8 and H3N2.
+This vaccine aids in the control of disease associated with Canine Influenza Virus H3N8 and H3N2 infection.

-By now you may have heard about the Canine Influenza outbreak in and around the Chicago area, which spread to 23 states within 5 months.
+By now you may have heard about the Canine Influenza outbreak in and around the Chicago area, which spread to 30 States as of June 2016.
 Another hot spot was Georgia.
 The strain found in both outbreaks was H3N2.
 Merck Animal Health would like to make sure that you have the facts about the disease, and that all personnel treating potentially infected animals know how to protect other dogs from infection.
 Please surf this website for information.